underarmour/github-actions/flux-cd/README.md

 Flux CD
 -------

-This github action performs a continous deleivery of your kubernetes manifests to the underarmour flux repository
+This github action copies your kubernetes manifests to the underarmour flux repository

+## Convention Over Configuration

+The tool is built on convention over configuration so in your repository you need to have certain filepaths and these will be copied over to the flux repo if they exists with the following

+LOCAL REPO PATH -> FLUX REPO PATH
+- `kubernetes/global` -> `global/automated/$GITHUB_REPOSITORY_NAME`
+- `kubernetes/us` -> `us/automated/$GITHUB_REPOSITORY_NAME`
+- `kubernetes/china` -> `tokyo/automated/$GITHUB_REPOSITORY_NAME`

 ## Setup